What to expect on your visit to Hardwick

 With beautiful views, abundant wildlife and a variety of walking paths to take, the parkland is a great place to explore at this time of year.
 Don't be afraid to pack the wellies and go splashing in the puddles.
 The ponds are a great place to spot some birds including ducks and herons or perhaps the more elusive kingfisher.

 After a long walk along Hardwick park why not take a break and enjoy a take-away treat from the trailer including hot coffee or tea and pre-packaged snacks.

 Facilities and access

-The restaurant, stables shop and toilets can be found in the Stableyard just beyond visitor reception.
+The trailer and toilets can be found in the Stableyard just beyond visitor reception.
 Mobility parking is in the main car park, 100 yards from visitor reception.
 As you arrive, accessible toilets can be found in the Stableyard.
-Wheelchair access to the ground floor of hall, gardens and Lady Spencer's Walk.
-Stairs to 2nd and 3rd floors.
-We have several all-terrain wheelchairs available to hire free of charge for use around Hardwick.
-Please talk to a member of the team at the Visitor Centre on arrival.
-Our buggy service runs from the Visitor Centre to the hall and gardens, throughout the day.
+Wheelchair access to the gardens and Lady Spencer's Walk.